 What Business Types Benefit from a Usage-Based Model?

 High-volume transactional services are best for usage models.
 This includes:

 - Marketing automation businesses who can charge per the number of sent emails and tracked contacts

 - Media companies with video platforms which can bill based on the amount of data stored and streamed and the amount of videos played

-- Developer tools who can charge based on the number of API calls and amount of stored data
+- Billing system that can charge based on the number of API calls and amount of stored data

 - Communications businesses which can bill based on the number of phone calls and text messages

 - Insurance companies with pay per drive business model